 This card has a lucrative sign-up bonus competitive with the best business cards in its class.
 You’ll get 100,000 points after you spend $15,000 on your card within three months of opening an account.
 That's a steep spending requirement compared to other many other business card offers, but if you're seeking big-time travel rewards, it may be worth it.

-This massive bonus is worth $1,250 if redeemed for travel through the Chase Ultimate Rewards portal, and could be worth $2,220 or more if you transfer the points to an eligible airline or hotel rewards program, based on an analysis of point values by The Balance.
+This massive bonus is worth $1,250 if redeemed for travel through the Chase Ultimate Rewards portal, and could be worth more than $2,200 if you transfer the points to an eligible airline or hotel rewards program, based on an analysis of point values by The Balance.